THOMASELOVE/432-classes-2025/class06/README.md

 ## Announcements

+1. The [Lab 2](https://thomaselove.github.io/432-2025/lab2.html) answer sketch and grading rubric is now available in our Shared Google Drive.
+Thanks to you all for submitting it in a timely way.
-1. I have added the `cobalt` package to the list of [R packages you should install](https://thomaselove.github.io/432-2025/software.html#r-packages-to-install) for 432.
+2. I have added the `cobalt` package to the list of [R packages you should install](https://thomaselove.github.io/432-2025/software.html#r-packages-to-install) for 432.
 We'll use it in Class 08.